LDNOOBWV2/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words_V2/README.md

 ###
 As the opinion on which words should be in such lists varies between culture, language, and geographies, feel free to extend them to your needs, hopefully getting a lot of feedback.
 ###
 The lists need reviews from native speakers.
-It would be great to collect more words and even get more languages (**72** right now).
+It would be great to collect more words and even get more languages (**75** right now).
 ###
 The long list of English words shows that people got very creative to get around profanity filters.
-The best way to use these hard-coded word lists is to use them as an additional quality criterion for filtering texts like it is done in [RedPajama](https://github.com/togethercomputer/RedPajama-Data) data set, or use them for ML building profanity filters.
+The best way to use these hard-coded word lists is to use them as an additional quality criterion for filtering texts like it is done in [RedPajama](https://github.com/togethercomputer/RedPajama-Data) data set or use them for ML building profanity filters.
 ###
 The next TODO will be to create some regular expressions for often-used spelling variations.
 ### Structure and Format